DEAN-Technologies/zkrent-front-end/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## No KYC version

+The main branch contains the KYC version that requires its users to scan their biometric passports to generate ZK proofs.
+If you are interested in testing the website with the KYC disabled, switch to the `no-kyc-version` branch or visit https://zkrent-front-end-git-no-kyc-version-zkrent.vercel.app/

 ---

 Thank you for using zkRent!
 We hope you have a seamless rental experience.